 The Penick Difference is most apparent when you browse the menu!
 Jacob and Cindy have created savory Southern offerings unlike any you’ve seen, with scrumptious feature selections for breakfast/brunch, lunch, and dinner.
 At breakfast or brunch, be sure to try the sausage gravy from a recipe proven for generations in the kitchen of Stewart’s own mom and dad, Nancy and Cotton Penick!

-You know, when I was a boy of twelve, I started my own business mowing lawns.
-My dad, “Cotton” Penick, was a no-nonsense plant manager who believed in two things: hard work and church.
-I spent most of my waking hours earning a living.
-Since meal time was my only chance to relax, I’ve always associated good food with pleasure and “down time.”
+“My dad, Cotton Penick, was a no-nonsense plant manager who believed in two things: hard work and church,” says Stewart.
+“I was raised to spend most of my waking hours earning a living.
+Since meal time was my only chance to relax, I’ve always associated good food with pleasure and ‘down time.’
 I loved the Southern cuisine I grew up on—biscuits and gravy, waffles with plenty of syrup, green beans with ham hocks and fried chicken with mashed potatoes and sausage gravy.
-And holidays meant surrounding ourselves with family and friends—and endless servings of
+And holidays always meant surrounding ourselves with family and friends—and endless servings of mouthwatering dishes.

 “The Lord has been so good to me,” Stewart continues, “and I’ve been blessed with a wonderful life’s companion who shares my love of good food.
 Cindy and I have enjoyed traveling together throughout this great country and overseas, always adding to our knowledge of food.
 We learned to appreciate great cooking and to find ways to add a ‘twist’ to our dishes.
 But we always came back to Southern cookin’.
 To us, it’s home.
 It’s the best there is.”

 Fortunately for the Penicks and for Charlotte, folks responded, saying, “We just love your food!”
 Stewart Penick’s Terrace at South Park was an instant hit, and the Penicks soon opened a second location in Ballantyne.